Dsazz/your_splash/README.md

 # your_splash

-A Flutter implementation of splash screen
+A Flutter implementation of splash screen.
+Supports Android and IOS.

 ## Features
 * Supports splash screen with the Future callback